sanujkul/Spartan6-Projects/README.md

 ##### Feature: The UART RX and TX line can receive and trasmit data simultaneously.

 ### 3. PWM
-This project demonstarted PWM.
+This project generates a PWM signal.
-Working: counter counts increases form 0 to 99 and resets to 0 at 100 at every positive clock edge.
+Working: At every positive clock edge, counter counts increases form 0 to 99 and resets to 0 at 100.
 User can select duticycle using DIP Switches and Push Buttons available on development board.
-The PWM_out pin remains HIGH for the count = [0,duticycle) and LOW for count = [duticycle, 100) and therefore we can achieve 0% to 100% duticycle by this method.
+The PWM_out pin remains HIGH for the count in range [0,duticycle) and LOW for count in range [duticycle, 100) and therefore we can achieve 0% to 100% duticycle by this method.
-Folowing images shows coontrolling LED brightness with:
+##### Folowing images shows controlling LED brightness with various duticycles:
 0%, 1% and 16% duticycles respectively.
 ![](https://i.imgur.com/T57K5oP.jpg) ![](https://i.imgur.com/4yakIK3.jpg) ![](https://i.imgur.com/a5MuBmY.jpg)
 and 32%, 64% and 100% duticycles respectively: